etrepum/mb-2014-spring-intro/01-tools/README.md

 Always be thinking about ideas for sites or applications you want to make, and feel free to work with others to make them happen.

-> I didn't give too much of this shpiel, but it makes sense to leave
+> I didn't give too much of this spiel, but it makes sense to leave
 > it in here for readers of the curriculum :)

 Account